alwazw/n8n-stack/README.md

 - For production use, consider using proper CA-signed certificates
 - Default credentials are shared across services for simplicity; consider changing for production
 - Traefik is configured for future automatic certificate management with Let's Encrypt
+- Cloudflared provides secure access to your services without exposing ports